-The Exchange's Enforcement Department is specifically charged with pursuing disciplinary action against members, persons associated with a member, and persons subject to the Exchange's jurisdiction, in addition to FINRA's departments of Enforcement and Market Regulation.
+The Exchange's Enforcement Department is specifically charged with pursuing disciplinary action against members, persons associated with a member, and persons subject to the Exchange's jurisdiction, in addition to FINRA's Department of Enforcement.

 Similarly, the Exchange proposes to add references to the "Nasdaq Regulation Department" in Nasdaq Current Rule 9120(aa) (definition of the term "Party").
-The Exchange also proposes to add a definition for the term "Party" as used in the Nasdaq Rule 9400 series, 5 and to add references to "FINRA" in Nasdaq Current Rule 9120(aa)(4) to clarify that FINRA falls under the definition of "Party" as used in the Rule 9550 series.
-In addition, the Exchange is adding references to the Nasdaq Regulation Department throughout the Nasdaq Rule 8000 and 9000 series.
-6 These amendments will conform the text of Nasdaq 8000 and 9000 rules with those of Phlx.
+The Exchange also proposes to add a definition for the term "Party" as used in the Nasdaq Rule 9400 series, 6 and to add references to "FINRA" in Nasdaq Current Rule 9120(aa)(3) to clarify that FINRA falls under the definition of "Party" as used in the Rule 9550 series.
+In addition, the Exchange is adding references to the Nasdaq Regulation Department announced its plan to consolidate its existing enforcement functions into a unified Department of Enforcement.
+FINRA's recent rule change makes technical and other non-substantive changes to FINRA Rules 9000 Series Code of Procedure (the "Code") to reflect the single Department of Enforcement.
+The rule change removed references to the Market Regulation department, its head and employees from the Code where those references reflect the previously separate Market Regulation enforcement function.
+In light of FINRA's reorganization, the Exchange is likewise removing references to the Market Regulation department, its head and employees from the Code, and re-lettering the remainder of those sections where such re-lettering is necessary (i.e. Rule 9120).
+Phlx will also submit a similar rule filing to remove those references in due course.

-The Exchange notes that, like Phlx, it is likewise including the Department of Enforcement and the Department of Market Regulation as potential parties to a matter under the Rule 9400 Series.
-The Exchange believes that including these departments in Rule 9400 Series is appropriate because they may be involved in the initiation of such a matter for Nasdaq currently.
+The Exchange notes that, like Phlx, it is likewise including the Department of Enforcement as a potential party to a matter under the Rule 9400 Series.
+The Exchange believes that including this department in Rule 9400 Series is appropriate because it may be involved in the initiation of such a matter for Nasdaq currently.
 The Exchange is also adding FINRA to other parts of Rule 9400 where it is appropriate to show that FINRA may be the entity that initiated an action under the rule.